56130500212Songpol/Spreading_of_Fire/README.md

 >It have been designed and developed at School of Information Technology, KMUTT (Thailand) or SIT (http://www4.sit.kmutt.ac.th)

 **Aims**
 * Create an application that can simulate fire spreading in the forest.
-Use the knowledge related to GUI.
+Use the knowledge related to GUI and Array 2D.
-* In application, user can customize value of variable and interact with application by using JButton, JTextField, JRadiobutton, and JSlider.
+* In application, user can customize value of variable and interact with application by using JButton, JTextField, JRadiobutton, JSlider, and JCheckBox.

 <br>
 **Methodologies**
 <br>
+* Array 2D
 * javax.swing.JFrame
 * javax.swing.JPanel
 * javax.swing.JLabel